Stryker Hip Replacement Overview - Modular Implants

 Stryker Hip Replacement Overview: Injured Plaintiffs File LFIT V40 Lawsuits

 Just months before Stryker settled the Rejuvenate and ABG II claims in 2014, injured patients filed at least five LFIT V40 lawsuits.
 New Jersey plaintiffs injured after receiving LFIT V40 femoral heads allege the company failed to adequately warn patients about hip implant corrosion and metal toxicity risks.
-In some cases, spontaneous dislocation and dissociation was the plaintiff’s first sign of premature hip replacement failure.
+In some cases, spontaneous dislocation and dissociation signaled premature hip replacement failure.

 In July 2016, Annah Marie Gidora filed another LFIT V40 Stryker hip replacement lawsuit one month before the voluntary recall.
 Gidora’s claim accuses Stryker of negligence and violating New York’s consumer protection laws, among other allegations.
-Then in November, a man who needed LFIT V40 femoral head revision surgery filed yet another Stryker hip lawsuit.
-The Massachusetts plaintiff had soft tissue necrosis, implant corrosion and metallosis.
+Then in November, a man requiring LFIT V40 femoral head revision surgery filed yet another Stryker hip lawsuit.
+The Massachusetts plaintiff suffered soft tissue necrosis, implant corrosion and metallosis.
 He alleges all V40 femoral heads are defective and that Stryker intentionally downplayed any failure risks.

 Check your eligibility for compensation.

-If you or a loved one received a Stryker LFIT V40 hip replacement implant and then experienced life-threatening complications, you may be entitled to compensation from the manufacturer.
+If you or a loved one received a Stryker LFIT V40 hip replacement implant and then experienced life-threatening complications, you may qualify for compensation from the manufacturer.
 Request your free case evaluation now to see if you may qualify.